anonymous6299/MoneyGER/readme.md

 - **Toast Messages**: Instant feedback is provided through toast notifications for actions like adding, updating, or deleting records.

 ## Feedback
-If you like this project, feel free to give it a star!.
+If you like this project, feel free to give it a star!